BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 - `{filename}`: String - the name that will be given to the file during linking.
 This field is optional.
 When not specified, the original filename is retained.
 - `{mediaType}`: String - the MediaType fo the file.
 This field is optional.
 When not specified, Nexus Delta will attempt to detect it.
 - `{tagName}` an optional label given to the linked file resource on its first revision.
+- `{metadata}`: JSON Object - optional object containing one or more of the following fields:
+  - `name`: a string which is a descriptive name for the file.
+It will be indexed in the full-text search.
+  - `description`: a string that describes the file.
+It will be indexed in the full-text search.
+  - `keywords`: a JSON object with `Label` keys and `string` values.
+These keywords will be indexed and can be used to search for the file.

 **Example**